romankurnovskii/romankurnovskii.github.io/content/tracks/algorithms-101/leetcode/medium/2856/index.en.md

 - Utilizing two pointers can help in efficiently determining the pairs to remove.
 - Keep track of removed indices in a set to avoid duplication.
-- Focus on removing the largest numbers since they have the most potential pairs.
+- Focus on <mark>removing the largest numbers</mark> since they have the most potential pairs.

 ## Approach